Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/operators_new.md

 #### Calibrating Operator Entries

-Given a list of operators, the ROM classes defined in {mod}`opinf.roms_new` set up a regression problem to learn the entries of each operator from data.
+Given a list of operators, the classes defined in {mod}`opinf.models` set up a regression problem to learn the entries of each operator from data.
 To facilitate this, each nonparametric operator class has a static method `datablock()` that, given state-input data pairs $\{(\qhat_j,\u_j)\}_{j=0}^{k-1}$, forms the matrix

 $$